 We are going to install PHP via Homebrew, a package manager for macOS.
 If you don’t have Homebrew installed, head over to the Homebrew site and follow the instructions on the homepage.
 Once you’ve installed Homebrew, you should have access to the

+Now before you proceed to the next steps, if you have MAMP or XAMPP running, stop it.
 Now that you have Homebrew installed, run the following:

 brew update brew install php brew services start php